StamKaly/ip-to-local-time/README.md

 This is my first project with time and a small reason I made it is to get a feel of the language.
-You may only need to use [get.localt](http://github.com/StamKaly/ip-to-local-time/blob/master/get/localt.py), which has 2 basic functions:
+It has 2 basic functions:
 * Getting the local time of any location in the world (needs IP)
 * Converting yours or anyone's local time into GMT/UTC (needs IP unless you are converting your time)

-## Installing requirements
+## Installing requirements and launching

 It's very easy and straightforward just run the following command:
 ```
 pip install -r requirements.txt
 ```
-Then run [dbdl.py](http://github.com/StamKaly/ip-to-local-time/blob/master/dbdl.py) to download the database with the time zones
+Then run [main.py](http://github.com/StamKaly/ip-to-local-time/blob/master/main.py) to launch it.
+You can also use it as a module for your own code!
+View below...

 ## Databases